-\ A student may also choose to use this course to meet a General Education requirement.
+^{} A student may also choose to use this course to meet a General Education requirement.

-&lt;sup>a Instrumental K-12 majors take 5 credits of performance organizations and 5 credits of private lessons, resulting in 37 credits in the Music Core.
+^a Instrumental K-12 majors take 5 credits of performance organizations and 5 credits of private lessons, resulting in 37 credits in the Music Core.
 All other majors are required to earn 39 credits for their core classes.

 Semester Major in Music Education K-12 (B.Mus.Ed.)
-Credit Hours Music Core ......
-MUS305G\ Half Senior Recital......0 MUS495 EDU200 EDU201 School Health and Drugs......2 EDU203 EDU220 EDU240 Educational Psychology......3 EDU241 EDU317GZ\ Pedagogy of the Young Adolescent Learner......2 EDU320 EDU432 EDU433 EDU434 Middle Level Education Practicum in Music......1 EDU490 Instrumental K-12 MUS358 Brass Pedagogy MUS359 Percussion Pedagogy MUS362 Woodwind Pedagogy Additional requirements: 1.
+Credit Hours Music Core37-39 a MUS305G MUS495 Half Senior Recital0 EDU200 EDU201 School Health and Drugs......2 EDU203 EDU220 EDU240 Educational Psychology......3 EDU241 EDU317GZ Pedagogy of the Young Adolescent Learner......2 EDU320 EDU432 EDU433 EDU434 Middle Level Education Practicum in Music......1 EDU490 Instrumental K-12 MUS358 Brass Methods MUS359 Percussion Methods MUS362 Woodwind Methods Additional requirements: 1.
 Must be in Wind Symphony or University Orchestra for a minimum 2.
-Must major on a band or orchestral instrument.
+Must complete proficiency level 3 on a band or orchestral instrument.
 3. Must fulfill recital and concert attendance requirement.
 4. Must pass the piano proficiency.
 5. Must pass the guitar proficiency.
-Vocal K-12 MUS363 Vocal Pedagogy MUS364 Diction for Singers I MUS365 Diction for Singers II Additional requirements: 1.
+Vocal K-12 MUS363 Vocal Pedagogy MUS364 Diction for Singers I Diction for Singers II MUS365 Additional requirements: 1.
 Must be in a choral organization for a minimum of four years.
 2. Must major in voice.
 (Keyboard majors must achieve the department's stated vocal proficiency in lieu of majoring in voice.)
 3. Must fulfill recital and concert attendance requirement.
 4. Must pass the piano proficiency.
 5. Must pass the guitar proficiency.
 86

-\ A student may also choose to use this course to meet a General Education requirement.
+A student may also choose to use this course to meet a General Education requirement.